malachi-iot/estdlib/test/arduino/README.md

 ## Footnotes

 1. `variant` and friends rely on std::is_constructible and similar, which isn't available in AVR environment yet due to lack of c++11 - though some progress is underway.
 See https://github.com/malachi-iot/estdlib/issues/7
-2. Unexpected behavior with steady_time::now() see https://github.com/malachi-iot/estdlib/issues/6
+2. Unexpected behavior with steady_clock::now() see https://github.com/malachi-iot/estdlib/issues/6.
+Tests now use arduino_clock, however
 3. Behavior may not be 100% as expected.
 See specific README associated with project